Skip Navigation

 What you'll study

-You’ll study a balanced number of language and literature modules in Year 1.
-We’ll introduce you to the sounds and structures of language to boost your understanding of phonetics and phonology.
+You’ll study a number of language and literature modules in Year 1.
+We’ll introduce you to the sounds and structures of English and the organisation of its vocabulary.
 You’ll also learn the difference between reading for understanding and interpretative reading, while delving into the development of English literature, from Old and Middle English to Renaissance drama, significant poetry and prose.

 Expand all